Broccoli-Unchained/BROCU-miner/README.md

 Solves proof of work to mine supported ERC20 tokens.
 This is a CPU miner.
 (See Releases for links to GPU miners.)

 ### Instructions
-1. Install NodeJS 20 (nvm install 20)
+1. Install NodeJS 20 or later (nvm install 20)
 2. Clone/download the project
 3. open cmd or terminal window
 4. Install Dependencies with 'npm install'